“I believe the forefoot strike is the engine of endurance running” ~Bretta Riches

-I hope you enjoy my blog and find it inspiring and motivating to learn forefoot running.
+I hope you enjoy my blog and YouTube channel (here) and get inspired and motivated to learn forefoot running.
 Please contact me if you have any questions, if you’d like to share your input, business inquires, or to chat about running in general.

 Runforefoot.com is fully owned and operated by Bretta Riches.

 MSc Biomechanics graduate candidate 2014-

 BSc (Hons) Neurobiology – Brock University 2012, St Catharines,ON.

 RUNFOREFOOT.COM – Founder, December 2013 – Current

 - 30+ Best Minimalist Shoes for Forefoot Running

 - What is a Forefoot Strike

 - Heel Strike vs Forefoot Strike – How They Differ Mechanically